Cooper Webb Provides Update Following Nashville SX Heat Race Crash - Racer X

 Drama off the start of 450 heat 1 😱#SupercrossLIVE #SuperMotocross pic.twitter.com/46gETY8TJ2— Supercross LIVE! (@SupercrossLIVE) April 29, 2023

-Webb was taken local hospital for more testing as his day—and championship hopes—ended there at the 15th round.
+Webb was taken to a local hospital for more testing as his day—and championship hopes—ended there at the 15th round.

 “We didn’t make contact but then he washed his front end out,” Tomac said to reporter Will Christien following his heat race win.
 “And then I happened to be looking back to see if he did fully hit the ground and I believe Adam clipped him.
 So obviously unfortunate.
 That changes a lot of things for us.
 But just gotta keep my heat down, keep doing what we’re doing, go out there get good stars, and keep pushing.”